 Ademetionine interacts with serotonin, a chemical in your brain.
 When combined with medications that also affect serotonin, ademetionine can increase the risk of serotonin syndrome.
 This is a potentially serious condition caused by too much serotonin.
 Side effects can include heart problems, shivering, and anxiety.

 Ademetionine should not be taken with the following medications:

 - dextromethorphan (an active ingredient in many over-the-counter cough medicines)

 Ademetionine should not be taken with herbs and supplements that increase serotonin levels.
 These include:

-Ademetionine should not be taken with diabetes medications because it may increase the effects of these drugs.
+Ademetionine should not be taken with diabetes medications because they may increase the effects of these drugs.
 This can increase the risk of low blood sugar, or hypoglycemia.

-An upset stomach and digestive side effects can occur if a patient begins with the fully recommended dose.
-Starting with smaller doses until these effects subside can help the body adjust.
+An upset stomach and digestive side effects can occur if you begin with the fully recommended dose.
+Starting with smaller doses until side effects subside can help the body adjust.

 Ademetionine is useful in relieving the pain of osteoarthritis.
 It seems to be as effective as nonsteroidal anti-inflammatory drugs (NSAIDs) in treating this condition, according to the Mayo Clinic.
 However, there is not enough evidence on the use of ademetionine for depression, fibromyalgia, and liver cholestasis.
 More information is needed to recommend its use for treatment of these conditions.